asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

 Structure of a AsyncAPI document lays out the blueprint for you to write down your specification based on your application.

 ## Root Elements
 Root elements of an AsyncAPI document provide an overview of the API's characteristics and behavior.
-These root elements collectively define the structure, metadata, endpoints, channels, components and more of a AsyncAPI document.
+These root elements collectively define the structure, metadata, channels, components and more of a AsyncAPI document.
 They provide a comprehensive overview of the API's characteristics and behavior.

 ```mermaid
 graph LR